Nelson Rockefeller

-Nelson Aldrich "Rocky" Rockefeller (July 8, 1908 – January 26, 1979) was the 41st vice president of the United States, serving from 1974 to 1977 under President Gerald Ford.
+Nelson Aldrich Rockefeller (July 8, 1908 – January 26, 1979) was the 41st vice president of the United States, serving from 1974 to 1977 under President Gerald Ford.
 A member of the Republican Party and the wealthy Rockefeller family, he was the 49th governor of New York from 1959 to 1973.
 He was the leader of the moderate faction of his party, known as the Rockefeller Republicans.

 After graduating from Dartmouth College in 1930, Rockefeller worked at various businesses connected to his family.
-He served as assistant secretary of State for American Republic Affairs for Presidents Franklin D. Roosevelt and Harry S. Truman (1944–1945), and as Undersecretary of Health, Education and Welfare (HEW) under Dwight D. Eisenhower from 1953 to 1954.
+He served as Assistant Secretary of State for American Republic Affairs for presidents Franklin D. Roosevelt and Harry S. Truman (1944–1945), and as Undersecretary of Health, Education and Welfare (HEW) under Dwight D. Eisenhower from 1953 to 1954.
 He was first elected governor of New York in 1958, and was re-elected in 1962, 1966, and 1970.
 As governor of New York, Rockefeller's achievements included the expansion of the State University of New York (SUNY), efforts to protect the environment, the construction of the Empire State Plaza in Albany, increased facilities and personnel for medical care, and the creation of the New York State Council on the Arts.
 Rockefeller was often considered to be liberal, progressive, or moderate.
 In an agreement that was termed the Treaty of Fifth Avenue, he persuaded Richard Nixon to alter the Republican Party platform just before the 1960 Republican National Convention.

 After unsuccessfully seeking the Republican presidential nomination in 1960, 1964, and 1968, Rockefeller was appointed vice president of the United States by President Gerald Ford in December 1974.
 Rockefeller was the second vice president appointed to the position under the 25th Amendment, following Ford himself.
-Rockefeller did not seek a full term in the 1976 election with Ford, who named Kansas Senator Bob Dole as his running mate instead of Rockefeller that year.
+Rockefeller did not seek a full term in the 1976 election with Ford, who named Kansas senator Bob Dole as his running mate instead of Rockefeller that year.
 Rockefeller retired from politics in 1977 and died two years later from a heart attack.

 As a businessman, Rockefeller was president and later chair of Rockefeller Center, Inc. He also formed the International Basic Economy Corporation in 1947.
 Rockefeller assembled a significant art collection and promoted public access to the arts.
 He served as trustee, treasurer, and president of the Museum of Modern Art and founded the Museum of Primitive Art in 1954.
 In the area of philanthropy, he founded the Rockefeller Brothers Fund in 1940 with his four brothers and established the American International Association for Economic and Social Development in 1946.